- LIVE THE GOLDEN RULE

 - insurance that is required by federal, state or local law;

-- during young adulthood, the cost of education or equal value of cash savings, but not both at the same time; and
+- Young adults: the cost of education or equal value of cash savings, but not both at the same time; and

 If you value The Phoenix Values, share them with your neighbors next door and worldwide.